 4.4 In the Committee's discussion with various parties, there were a few key issues that were prominent and about which concern or dissatisfaction was expressed.
-This chapter deals with each of these key issues in turn, together with the views and conclusions of the Committee.
-Thereafter, the focus turns to lessons learnt from the epidemic and a series of themes that have been identified.
+The Committee's comments on these issues are set out in the following paragraphs.